bobm123/dewarp/README.md

   - Side-by-side view on wide screens
   - Automatic tabbed view on narrow screens (iPhone-style)
   - Smooth transitions with hysteresis
+- **Auto-Apply Transform**: Automatically applies perspective correction when:
+  - 4th corner point is placed
+  - Any corner point is dragged
+  - Page size is changed
+  - Width or height dimensions are changed
+  - Image is rotated with auto-detect enabled
 - **Context Menu Options** (Right-click):
   - Set scale by clicking two points
   - Rotate images 90 degrees clockwise or counter-clockwise